Developing Precision Medicine Therapies for Type 1 Diabetes

 Remygen® is an oral regenerative and immunomodulatory drug candidate for the treatment of autoimmune- and type 2 diabetes.
 By stimulating the growth of insulin-producing cells, Remygen® has the potential to reverse the disease progression in autoimmune- and type 2 diabetes.
 Based on clinical data, Remygen® has also the potential to protect against hypoglycemia by improving the hormonal response.
 Remygen® is now being investigated in a clinical Phase I/II trial (ReGenerate-1), where clinical efficacy is evaluated with the aim of optimizing the treatment regimen ahead of registration-based trials.

-Type 1 diabetes is a devastating disease which requires daily treatment with insulin to sustain life.
+Type 1 Diabetes is a devastating disease which requires daily treatment with insulin to sustain life.
 The importance of finding a drug that improves the prospects for patients with diabetes is of utmost importance.
-The effect of intralymphatic administration of Diamyd®, an antigen-specific precision medicine immunotherapy aimed at stopping the immune system's attack on insulin-producing beta cells in autoimmune diabetes, will be evaluated in the Phase III trial DIAGNODE-3 and is evaluated in the Phase II trial GADinLADA.
+The effect of intralymphatic administration of Diamyd®, an antigen-specific precision medicine immunotherapy aimed at stopping the immune system's attack on insulin-producing beta cells in autoimmune diabetes, are evaluated in the Phase III trial DIAGNODE-3 and in the Phase II trial GADinLADA.

 Remygen®, which aims to stimulate the growth of beta cells in patients with diabetes, is evaluated in patients in a Phase I/II trial.